 Maxwell Suzuki (he/him) is a queer writer who lives in Los Angeles.
 He is working on a novel about Japanese Americans, their generational trauma, and what it means to exist within conflict.
-His work has appeared or is forthcoming in CRAFT, Lunch Ticket, The Normal School, ANMLY, South Dakota Review, and elsewhere.
+He is the Prose Editor for Passengers Journal and is on the staff of Guernica, JMWW, and Split/Lip Press.
+Maxwell is the author of the forthcoming fiction chapbook, 'Voyager 2, This is Voyager 1, Over' (Gold Line Press, 2024) and the forthcoming poetry chapbook, 'Bust of an Athlete' (Iron Horse Literary Review, 2023).
+He was a finalist for the Tin House 2023 Winter Residency and attended the summer 2023 Kenyon Review Writers Workshop.
+His work has appeared or is forthcoming in Craft Literary, Lunch Ticket, The Normal School, ANMLY, South Dakota Review, and elsewhere.

 Recognition and Nominations

 - 2023 Iron Horse Literary Review Poetry Chapbook Winner for 'Bust of an Athlete'

 - 2022 Diana Woods Memorial Award Finalist for 'NATIONAL GUN OWNERS SURVEY or WHAT IT MEANS TO KNOW THE BODY ISN’T A TARGET'

 - 2022 Gold Line Press Fiction Chapbook Winner for 'Voyager 2, This is Voyager 1, Over'